syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-OCR/blazor.md

 ![Blazor server NuGet package installation](OCR-Images/blazor_nuget_package.png)

 N> 1.
 Beginning from version 21.1.x, the default configuration includes the addition of the TesseractBinaries and Tesseract language data folder paths, eliminating the requirement to explicitly provide these paths.
 N> 2.
-Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
-Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion license key in your application to use our components.
+Starting with v16.2.0.x, if you reference Syncfusion&reg; assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
+Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion&reg; license key in your application to use our components.

 Step 4: Create a new class file named *ExportService* under the Data folder and include the following namespaces in the file.